groupvine/pg-jobber/doc/intro.md

   Postgres 9.5 for robust and responsive performance.

-* Supports an arbitrary number of job types and job server pools, arbitrary number of concurrent worker threads for each job server, differing job priorities, and tracking of job processing performance.
+* Supports an arbitrary number of job types and job server pools, specified number of concurrent worker threads for each job server, specified maximum number of attempts per job of each type, differing job priorities, and tracking of job processing performance.